 April 13th marked the 271st birthday of the 3rd President of the United States, Thomas Jefferson.
 Monticello in Charlottsville, Virginia—Jefferson’s bountiful gardens, which he tended with famous enthusiasm—is still shared with the public today.
-On Monday, April 28th, Monticello will be hosting a garden party with celebrated landscape architect and author Thomas Woltz.
-Drawing on his work at Monticello, Woltz will speak about how modern design methods can improve ecology and reveal cultural and historic landscapes.
+If you're interested in visiting Monticello, find more information here.

 Thomas Jefferson tended the vegetable garden at Monticello with famous verve, exchanging seeds with correspondents across the world and continuously experimenting with plants to see if and how they would grow in Charlottesville's climate and soil.